 We have defined our most important sustainability focus areas in the areas of economic, social and environmental responsibility:

 Our focus areas are based on Fortum’s and our stakeholders’ views of the significance of the impacts on the company and its ability to create value for its stakeholders and on the environment.
-Our understanding of stakeholder views is based on the results of the extensive stakeholder surveys conducted annually as well as on information gained through other stakeholder collaboration.
+Our understanding of stakeholder views is based on the results of the extensive stakeholder survey, One Fortum survey, conducted annually as well as on information gained through other stakeholder collaboration.

-- We achieved our target also in specific carbon dioxide emissions.
-In 2015 our specific carbon dioxide emissions in the EU area were 21 gCO2/kWh and specific emissions from total energy production 181 gCO2/kWh.
+- We achieved our target in specific carbon dioxide emissions.
+In 2016, specific emissions from total energy production were 184 gCO2/kWh.

-- We strive to be a safe workplace for our employees and for our contractors’ employees.
-In 2015 the injury frequency for own employees remained at a low level, and the injury frequency for our contractor employees improved, but the number of serious injuries was still too high.
-There were no accidents leading to a fatality during the year.
+- We strive to be a safe workplace for own and our contractors’ employees.
+In 2016, we achieved the lost workday injury frequency target for our own and our contractors’ employees, but there were still too many serious accidents.
+There were no injuries leading to a fatality during the year.

 - In 2016 we signed an agreement for an external service provider to conduct supplier audits; the first audit performed by an external actor was carried out in December.
 In 2016 we focused on auditing fuel suppliers in particular.
 We audited a total of 13 suppliers in seven countries.

 Our sustainability targets are based on continuous operational improvement.
 In our target-setting for 2017 we have taken into consideration the potential occupational safety impacts of Fortum’s growth strategy and business acquisitions.
 It is likely that, until Fortum’s occupational safety practices have been integrated in the new functions, the acquisitions will temporarily weaken Fortum’s current good level of occupational safety.